AqueM/Curse-of-Love/Game/Characters/Servius.md

 Polite.
 Good-hearted.
 Embarrassed by sexual topics.
 Has and plays a flute.
 Known to people of Spring Vale as [[Julius]]' rowdy son who always causes trouble for his father.
 Magical vine tattoo moves when he's trying to say something he's cursed not to be able to say.
-This includes his real name and details about [[Source of the Rot|Iron Masks]]/his father's operations.
+This includes his real name and details about [[Inhabitants of Rot Barrier]]/his father's operations.

+Said he already talked to the [[Trollbark wood elves]] about the problem and told them not to get involved.

 # Looks
 Young half-elf.
 Not fully grown young man.
 Tan skin, piercing yellow eyes.
 Huge scar bisecting his face and many intentionally-inflicted by someone (non-battle) scars all over his body.
 Vine tattoo on face and disappearing under clothes.
 Heavily armed and armored, with his equipment being well-used but also taken care of.